The reasons why your accommodation might be unsuitable for you and your family and what you can do about it

 - Your children are unsafe from criminal activity.

-- If you are fleeing domestic violence you will be higher priority to be rehoused in a different area.
+- You will be higher priority to be rehoused in a different area.

-- Consider moving to an undisclosed location, such as a women’s refuge, safe house, or housing with confidentiality agreements to keep your location private.
+- Or housing with confidentiality agreements to keep your location private.

-- If you’re in shared housing, it may not offer the privacy or control over your environment that you need to feel safe.
+- It may not offer the privacy or control over your environment that you need to feel safe.

 - Shared spaces can make it harder to manage visitors and keep your situation confidential.
-It may also negatively impact people with mental health conditions, such as social anxiety.

 - Look for self-contained housing or request self-contained housing from the council.
-You may need medical evidence.

-Emotional Impact of the Current Location
+Emotional impact of the current location

-- Living in the same home where violence or abuse happened can trigger traumatic memories and impact your mental health.
+- Living in the same home where violence or abuse happened can trigger traumatic memories.

 - Look for a transfer or a mutual exchange if you have social housing or look at moving to a new location.
-This can offer a fresh start and reduce the emotional stress associated with past trauma.Â

 What to do